 During 2010 and 2011, the Company settled with other parties which held an interest in the Project, such that only the Company and NADECOR have rights to develop and place the Project into production.
-In particular, Benguet Corp. relinquished its rights to the Project following a 2011 final settlement and payment from the Company to Benguet.
+In particular, Benguet Corp. divested itself all rights under its previous operating agreement with respect to the Project.